 9. INFORMATION AND ADVICE

-a) Advice, information and opinion given by any Partner, Employee or Agent of the Company is given without legal responsibility.
+a) Advice, information and opinion given by any Director, Employee or Agent of the Company is given without legal responsibility.

-b) Any recommendation or suggestion made by the Company relating to the use of Goods, whether in technical literature or in response to specific enquiry, is made in good faith, but it is for the Buyer to satisfy himself of the suitability of the Goods for his particular purpose, and shall be deemed to have done so.
+b) Any recommendation or suggestion made by the Company relating to the use of Goods, whether in technical literature or in response to specific enquiry, is made in good faith, but it is for the Buyer to satisfy him or itself of the suitability of the Goods for his particular purpose, and shall be deemed to have done so.

 10. LIMIT OF LIABILITY